AdityaCJaiswal/AdityaCJaiswal/README.md

 ## 🚀 What I'm Currently Focused On

 * 🌱 **Learning:** Diving deep into **Amazon Web Services (AWS)** to master cloud architecture and deployment.
-* 🔭 **Building:** Applying my skills to a personal project involving a serverless backend using AWS Lambda, API Gateway, and DynamoDB.
+* 🧠 **Problem-Solving:** Sharpening my algorithmic thinking by consistently solving data structure and algorithm challenges on platforms like LeetCode.
 * 👯 **Collaborating:** I'm always open to connecting with other developers and contributing to open-source projects.
 * 🔬 **Experimenting with:** Getting hands-on with **Docker** and containerization to better understand microservices architecture.